team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 # getUniqueColors index.js
 ## Imported Code Object

-The getUniqueColors async function takes an image path and options as inputs.
+The getUniqueColors function takes in an image path and options object as parameters.
 It uses the Jimp library to read the image from the provided path.
+It then initializes a Set to store unique colors.

-It then iterates through every pixel in the image, extracts the color values (RGB + alpha channel) of each pixel, converts those values to an integer, and adds that integer to a Set.
-Sets only contain unique values, so it is collecting the unique colors in the image.
-Finally, it converts the Set into an Array and returns it, containing integers representing all the unique colors in the provided image.
+The function scans through every pixel in the image, gets the red, green, blue and alpha values of each pixel, and converts it to a numeric color integer value using Jimp's rgbaToInt method.

+For any pixel that is not fully transparent (alpha not equal to 0), it adds the color integer to the Set.
+This ensures only unique colors get added.

+Finally, it converts the Set to an Array and returns it, containing the unique colors present in the image.

 ### Code Type